zeeshanjunaid/quantum-lottery-smart-contract/README.md

 - subscriptionId (uint64)
 - gasLane (bytes32)

 Tip: On testnets you can deploy `TestUSDC` and mint test balances.
-Ticket prices are set in 6 decimals (1 USDC = 1_000_000).
+Ticket prices are set in 6 decimals (1 USDC = 1_000_000); current prices are 10 and 30 USDC.

 ### Testnet deployment (Arbitrum Sepolia 421614)